US Olympic swim trials split into 2 meets because of COVID

-The U.S. Olympic swimming trials will be split into two meets, a radical change designed to provide safer conditions in the midst of the coronavirus pandemic.
+The U.S. Olympic swimming trials will be split into two meets, a striking change designed to provide safer conditions on the pool deck in the midst of the coronavirus pandemic.

 USA Swimming announced Tuesday that a Wave I meet of lower-ranked swimmers qualifying for the trials will be held on June 4-7.

-The top finishers will advance to the main Wave II meet on June 13-20 to determine who represents the U.S at the Tokyo Games.
+The top finishers will advance to the main Wave II meet on June 13-20 — the already scheduled dates for the trials — to determine who represents the U.S at the Tokyo Games.

-Both meets will take place in a temporary pool at the CHI Health Center arena in Omaha, Nebraska, the trials host for the fourth straight time.
+Both meets will take place in a temporary pool set up inside the CHI Health Center arena in Omaha, Nebraska, the trials’ host for the fourth straight time.

 The change is designed to reduce overcrowding on the pool deck, an adjacent warmup pool and the athlete seating areas.
 The top 41 seeded swimmers in each event will automatically qualify for Wave II.